lqy09/AMLS_assignment23_24/README.md

 This assignment consists of two different tasks on MedMNIST dataset.
 A is a binary classification problem for PneumoniaMNIST and B is a multiclass classification problem for PathMNIST.

+## Datasets

+Please download pneumoniamnist.npz and pathmnist.npz files from https://zenodo.org/records/6496656 and insert them into `Datasets` folder.

 ## Task A

 - Trained CNN models are saved in **Model** folder